MadsAagaard/pacbioGermline/README.md

 # KG Vejle Germline PacBio LRS pipeline

 ## General info:
-This pipeline is used for PacBio germline WGS at Clinical Genetics, Vejle
+This pipeline is used for PacBio LRS germline WGS at Clinical Genetics, Vejle

 ## Default analysis steps and tools used